kkashuda/kkashuda.github.io/_posts/2017-07-01-rails_app_with_a_jquery_front_end.markdown

     }
 ```

 The logic that went into actually appending the data to the DOM was done through Ajax.
 Ajax is a client side script that communicates with the servers that is able to update parts of a page without needing a page refresh.
 Ajax uses the data serialized from JSON, a lightweight alternative to XML.
+Ajax isn't necessarily hard, you just have to be very organized in your thought process.
+For example while you are writing out a get or post request using Ajax you'll likely need to use the debugger and test as you go in the browser.
+With frameworks like React and Angular some of these nit picky details are abstracted away but as a professional web developer it is important to know what is going on under the hood.

 Experimenting with these different tools and building these functionalities from the ground up was a lot of fun.
 I look forward to using React to build flexible, dynamic user interfaces with a more lightweight, abstract description of what to render.